Baptistemontan/leptos_i18n/docs/book/src/appendix_custom_formatter.md

         todo!()
     }
 ```

-You can now have fine grain control on the parsing and the diagnostics emitted.
+You can now have fine-grained control over the parsing and the diagnostics emitted.

-If `None` is returned, no error will be emitted and a "dummy" formatter will be set that accept any value and do nothing, so the error must comes from the diagnostics.
+If `None` is returned, no error will be emitted and a "dummy" formatter will be set that accepts any value and does nothing, so the error must comes from the diagnostics.